-It is also possible to undertake research at PhD level.
+It's also possible to undertake art therapy research at PhD level.

 Many therapists progress by developing expertise in areas such as:

-It is possible to join regional groups of therapists, which focus on the needs of art therapy in a particular field, and exchange ideas and methods of working through peer review.
-It is usual to get as broad a portfolio of work experience as possible before deciding to specialise.
+You can also join regional groups of therapists, which focus on the needs of art therapy in a particular field, and exchange ideas and methods of working through peer review.
+It's usual to get a broad portfolio of work experience before deciding to specialise.

 There are also opportunities for research and to work in higher education with trainees on one of the postgraduate training courses.